 Despite this, accessing mental health services is not a simple supply and demand curve.
-Even when there is a relative abundance of therapists available (per 100,000 population), the demand for services far outstrips the supply with long wait times, limited access to long-term care, inadequate reimbursement models, privacy concerns, and an increasingly sparce and aging clinical workforce.
+Even when there is a relative abundance of therapists available (per 100,000 population), the demand for services far outstrips the supply with long wait times, limited access to long-term care, inadequate reimbursement models, privacy concerns and an increasingly sparce and aging clinical workforce.

 The need for technology to play a pivotal role has never been greater.
 Over the last four years, the World Economic Forum and Deloitte have been looking at how technology could positively impact mental health services.
-But digital mental health is not straightforward, and new technology is substantially disrupting how mental ill health is identified, diagnosed, treated, and supported.
+But digital mental health is not straightforward and new technology is substantially disrupting how mental ill health is identified, diagnosed, treated and supported.

 While we all became very familiar with telemedicine offering consultations and care through phone, video, email, chatbots and even gaming, the advances in big data and cognitive artificial intelligence (AI) are transforming this landscape.
-At the forefront is brain–machine interfaces, which directly connect human consciousness with computers, and using virtual reality and the metaverse to provide new ‘spaces’ to proactively support mental well-being and resilience, predict and intervene when they are early warning signs of stress and provide personalized high-quality care anytime/anywhere and at a price that is affordable.
+At the forefront is brain–machine interfaces, which directly connect human consciousness with computers and using virtual reality and the metaverse to provide new ‘spaces’ to proactively support mental well-being and resilience, predict and intervene when they are early warning signs of stress and provide personalised high-quality care anytime/anywhere and at a price that is affordable.

-At the same time, governments, clinicians, large corporations, and consumers have been expressing heightened concerns about the safety, quality, efficacy, privacy and application of these services and the extent to which they are safe.
+At the same time, governments, clinicians, large corporations and consumers have been expressing heightened concerns about the safety, quality, efficacy, privacy and application of these services and the extent to which they are safe.
 Many are looking to quality standards and kite marks to enable them to recommend, prescribe and reimburse these digital tools while at the same time not stifling innovation.

 In 2018, the World Economic Forum’s Global Future Council on Neurotechnologies set out to understand the potential uses and ethical implications of digital tools for the treatment of mental ill health and collaborated with Deloitte to design a Global Governance Toolkit for Digital Mental Health.